JulioPuma/crud-service-rxjava-h2/readme.md

-#  CRUD service using RXJava3
+#  CRUD service using RXJava3 And H2

 CRUD Project with RXJava3 managing reactive flows.
-Database was created internally.
+Database was created using H2.

 Extra: Using Exception Handler using @ControllerAdvice and @ExceptionHandler